jordixucla/gridfinity/README.md

 # Gridfinity

 This project contains Tcl scripts for the Gridfinity project.
+For more information, visit the [Gridfinity website](https://gridfinity.xyz).

 ## Getting Started